 When will my child be ready to be sent home after surgery? +

-For outpatient procedures, once your child is awake and able to drink liquids with his or her pain under control and vital signs stable, he or she will be discharged home.
+For outpatient procedures, once your child is awake and able to drink liquids with his or her pain under control and vital signs stable, he or she will be discharged.
 Your recovery nurse and anesthesia team will determine when discharge is appropriate.
-Discharge instructions will be provided and questions answered prior to your departure.
+Discharge instructions will be provided and your questions will be answered prior to your departure.
 For more involved procedures or in cases when there are specific health concerns, observation overnight or even admission for several days of recovery may be required prior to discharge.

 Are there any complications of anesthesia that may happen after I leave the hospital? +

-If there is something that your child is at increased risk for after surgery, you will be informed.
-It is rare for a child who has met the discharge criteria to have a complication at home that requires return to the hospital.
-Occasionally, if your child is ill, for instance, with an upper respiratory infection, but the procedure is necessary, your anesthesiologist may tell you to see your pediatrician in case your child becomes sicker and develops a fever postoperatively.
-This should be a rare situation.
-Also, if your child refuses to drink prior to leaving the hospital, your anesthesiologist will recommend to you to come back to the hospital if your child doesn’t drink anything within a certain time frame.
-This is recommended to avoid possible dehydration of your child due to poor intake of liquids.
+If your child is at risk for a partciular problem after surgery, you will be informed.
+It is rare for a child who has met the discharge criteria to have a complication at home that requires a return to the hospital.
+Occasionally, if your child is ill for instance with an upper respiratory infection, but the procedure is necessary, your anesthesiologist may tell you to see your pediatrician in case your child becomes sicker and develops a postoperative fever.
+This usually a rare situation.
+Also, if your child refuses to drink prior to leaving the hospital your anesthesiologist will recommend that you come back to the hospital if your child doesn’t drink anything within a certain time frame.
+This is recommended to avoid possible dehydration due to poor intake of liquids.

 Should I watch out for anything once I’m home with my child? +

 You will be given discharge instructions prior to leaving the hospital.
-Nausea and vomiting are common after anesthesia, but do not become a major issue unless your child is not keeping any food or drink down and he or she is becoming dehydrated.
+Nausea and vomiting are common after anesthesia but do not become major issues unless your child is not keeping any food or drink down and he or she is becoming dehydrated.
 In that rare situation, you should bring your child back to the emergency department.